openwell/blink-assessment/README.md

 - src/index.tsx: This file is the entry point of the application.
 - src/index.css: This file contains the CSS styles for the application.
 - src/index.css: This file contains the CSS styles for the application.
-- src/pages/Home.tsx: This file contains the Home composition, which is rendered by the React.
+- src/pages/Home.tsx: This file contains the Home composition, which React renders.
-- src/components: Contains component for the application;
+- src/components: Contains components for the application;
 - src/hooks: Contains customs hooks;
 - src/data: Contains static data;
 - src/pages: Contains Pages which is the aggregation of components;
 - src/types: Contains various types;
-- src/utils: Utility functions for date formatting and manipulation. etc;
+- src/utils: Utility functions for date formatting and manipulation. etc.;

 ## Libraries